sailfishdell/sailfish/domain/README.txt

         - able to specify action endpoints and the allowable parameters so we can formulate a command.
 This probably ends up being a separate set of "ActionCommand" command/response pairs, but need to be able to automatically generate the (validated?) action command from the core infrastructure.

-SAGA:
+PRIVILEGES
-    - TODO: create odata resource must have required fields: id, context, type (DONE)
+    - (DONE) TODO: create odata resource must have required fields: id, context, type (DONE)
     - when odataresourcecreated event happens, privileges saga goes and attaches privs.
 Look these up in the Privilege Registry based on entity.
         - what we store in the projected data doesn't need to match exactly with Privilege Registry schema, it can be optimized for our local processing
     - SAME for permissions.
 Look up permissions (read/write ability for each property) in the schema and set them.
 Also probably need to look in dell extended area somewhere.